neuromechanics-at-cu/reaching_mass_accuracy/README.md

+# README
-# Analysis scripts for "Disentangling the Effects of Metabolic Cost and Accuracy on Movement Vigor"
+## Analysis scripts for *Disentangling the Effects of Metabolic Cost and Accuracy on Movement Vigor*

 ### Setup